Virtual Intensive Outpatient Program (IOP)

 Lurie Children's Intensive Outpatient Program (IOP) is a space for children to attend therapy more frequently than traditional outpatient approaches and focus on anxiety, depressive, and obsessive-compulsive disorders.

 Our virtual program runs Mondays through Thursdays from 3:30 p.m. to 5:30 p.m.
 The average length of program participation for most families is four to six weeks.
-Our program serves children and teens (ages 10 through 16) that require more frequent treatment for psychiatric problems but are able to attend school for all or part of the morning and early afternoon.
+Our program serves children and teens (ages 10 through 16) that require more frequent treatment for psychiatric concerns but can attend school with minimal disruption.

 Our Approach

-We require family involvement through once weekly family sessions and a separate weekly Multifamily Caregiver Education Series.
+We require family involvement through separate weekly Multifamily Caregiver Education Series.
 These sessions provide each family with knowledge and effective strategies to support their child and teen.

 What We Treat